outdreamer/build-a-cure-1/docs/tasks/ideas.md

 to do: organize into docs

+  - document nn-intent matching
+    - in an algorithm, functions emerge like minimize, aggregate, differentiate, compete/win, choose
+    - these functions between data objects (like variables, types, etc) are suitable in a particular structure (like a sequence) for different problem types

   - organize security methods
     - add 'because' operator to link each decision to an intent, implication, interpretation, or assumption
     - vms, servers, networks, encryption algorithms with intent & approved actions (browse web, email, edit doc, test software)